 Provide temperature and humidity display for each animal holding room.
-Displays shall be NIST traceable, with NEMA type enclosures, equivalent to Vaisala HMT331/HMT/333.
+Displays shall be NIST traceable, with NEMA type enclosures.
 If displays are located inside the animal rooms they shall have a waterproof enclosure suitable for periodic wash downs.
-The sensors for these displays shall be the controlling sensors and should be suitable for high humidity environments with quick recovery for saturation events, equivalent to HMT337 series.
+The sensors for these displays shall be the controlling sensors and should be suitable for high humidity environments with quick recovery for saturation events.
 If the humidifier is provided in the central station AHU, the humidity sensors shall be averaged for control.